wordofwarning/wordofwarning.org/current/2017-emergency/evening/index.md

 <a href="http://URL" target="_blank">URL</a> | <a href="http://twitter.com/" target="_blank">@</a>

 #### Venue + Booking Details
-Date: Saturday 30 September 2017, 5-10pm (*full event runs 12noon-10pm*)
+Date: Saturday 30 September 2017, 5-10pm (*full event runs 12noon-10pm*; also see [Afternoon](/current/2017-emergency/afternoon)*) )
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
 Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *N.B.
 Some work will have a limited capacity, and may have sign-up sheets on the day or operate on a first-come, first-served basis.*
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information
 **Emergency 2017 is mainly aimed at adults**: some work may not be suitable for under 18s and will be clearly signposted — details here from 19 Sep.
-It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity, some participatory.
+It takes place in a number of different spaces and formats — some seated, some standing, some spoken word, some visual, some limited capacity (marked †), some participatory.
 We apologise but some work may not be wheelchair accessible.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### Credits
 [Emergency](/hab/emergency) 2017 is produced by [hÅb](/hab); supported using public funding by Arts Council England, and by Manchester City Council, STUN + Z-arts. | Image: Elena Molinaro (2016) by Tamsin Drury